ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 (You need to run this script with sudo, unless you already have root previleges)

 We see that it uses the gatttool command to send a sequence of 4 bytes to one specific handler (0x003d).
-The WeDO 2.0 has several handlers but until LEGO Education releases the promised SDK this is the only handler we "know" how to use:
+The WeDo 2.0 has several handlers but until LEGO Education releases the promised SDK this is the only handler we "know" how to use:

 This is meaning of those 4 bytes: